csmc-vaneykjlab/QCeltis/README.md

 If your dataset contains iRT peptides, the 'irtlabel' parameter can be used to plot the intensity distribution of the iRT peptides/precursors (from the iRT Biognosys) across the dataset using a line graph.
 Apart from the intensity distribution, a coverage summary bar graph is generated, where each bar represents the percentage of samples each iRT peptide/precursor is present in.
 If the 'Coverage Threshold' is provided by the user, a dotted line is also plotted in the bar graph.
 Any samples not meeting the threshold are labelled as "FAIL".
 Low coverage of iRT peptides across the datasets could indicate issues with sample preparation.

 Using the 'peptide_list' parameter, a user-defined list of peptides can be monitored instead of the iRT peptides.
 A similar intensity distribution line graph and coverage summary bar graphs will be plotted and the 'Coverage Threshold' is applied if it is provided by the user.
-We recommend monitoring [CiRT peptides](https://www.sciencedirect.com/science/article/pii/S1535947620326335) for eukaryptic datasets.
+We recommend monitoring [CiRT peptides](https://www.sciencedirect.com/science/article/pii/S1535947620326335) for eukaryotic datasets.

 ## Cite